wickworks/witchdice/README.md

 - setting: customize which icon shows up for natural 20s

 ###### TECHNICAL ######

-- bug: can't toggle off crits for final (or just not first?) ability

 - rename the party roll/action stuff to make it more consistant
 - validation for damage number inputs
 - Firbase-side validate room/person name; must be length X & are only letters